Diffusive scaling limit of the Busemann process in Last Passage Percolation: Convergence to the Stationary Horizon

-One can think of the map $\cq$ as a continuous version of the map $D$ acting on continuous functions rather than sequences, where the first argument can be thought of as the service times while the second as the inter-arrival times. \begin{remark} It is not hard to show that the map $\cq$ in \eqref{cq} is equivalent to the one in \cite[Eq.
-(13)]{OcY02}.
-In particular, if $X^1$ and $X^2$ are two bi-infinite Brownian motions conditioned to vanish at the origin, with drift $\mu_1<\mu_2$ respectively, then by Burke's property
+The map in \eqref{cq} is known as a Brownian queue (see \cite{o2001brownian}) and it satisfies the following important property;

-This suggests that, in the limit, we should expect that the joint distribution of the SH, $(G_{\mu_1},G_{\mu_2})$, equal in distribution to $\big(X^1, \cq(X^1,X^2)\big)$.
-This will indeed be proven in Proposition \ref{prop:eqD}. \end{remark} Let $P_t(f)$ be the position in time where $W_t$ attains its maximum.
+In Corollary \ref{cor:psi} we show that the map $\cq$ can be seen as a continuous version of the map $D$ acting on continuous functions rather than sequences, where the first argument can be thought of as the cumulative service times while the second as cumulative inter-arrival times.